OptionalRule/optionalrule.github.io/_posts/2021-06-27-gritty-healing-and-survival-rules.md

 {% include imageframe.html
   figure_class="float-end ms-4 clearfix"
-  src="/assets/img/mandy-jurgens-female-plate_475x672.jpg"
+  src="/assets/img/camping_party_475x633.jpg"
-  alt="A woman with long brown hair and blue eyes looking at the viewer.
-She wears plate armor streaked in blood." width="475" height="672" caption="Image Credit <a href='https://www.artstation.com/aliena85' target='_blank'>Mandy Jurgens</a>"
+  alt="A mixed party of six adventurers resting by the campfire deep in the woods.
+Two appear to be wounded or exhausted." width="475" height="633" caption="Image credit Wizards of the Coast"
  %}
  Where noted these house rules replace the standard 5e rules.